HenryRoutson/CHelp/README.txt

 Features

-+ Auto assert mallocs and check if the size is negative or zero
++ Auto assert allocs and check if the size is negative or zero
 + Auto null after free
 + Assert all memory is freed at the end of a program running
-+ Store messages for individual mallocs
++ Store messages for individual allocs
-+ Store print functions for each malloc, so you can create generic print functions for debugging
++ Store print functions for each alloc, so you can create generic print functions for debugging

 Pros